Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

-at the temperature of interest.
-The key step is the choice of the bending stiffness: we match the dimensionless Kuhn numbers $n_K$ characterising the experimental system and the model polymer melt.
-A priori, this requires the numerical inversion of the combination of Eqs.~ (\ref{eq:lkkg}) and (\ref{eq:nkkg}).
+To define a KG force field for a polymeric material we match the dimensionless Kuhn numbers $n_K$ characterising the experimental system and the model polymer melt.
+A priori, this requires the numerical inversion of the combination of Eqs.~ (\ref{eq:lkkg}) and (\ref{eq:nkkg}) to identify the corresponding reduced stiffness to use in the KG model.
 As shown in Fig.~\ref{fig:kappafit}, the approximate relation

 provides an excellent approximation over the experimentally relevant range, $2 \le n_K \le 15$.
 Through eq. (\ref{eq:kappafromnk}), $l_K$, $N_{eK}$, $\zeta_K$, and $\tau_K$ become functions of the Kuhn number.
-Note that the standard KG model with $\beta\kappa=0$ essentially corresponds to the intrinsically most flexible polymers such as PDMS or PI with $7-50\%$ 3,4 content.
+Note that the standard KG model with $\kappa=0$ essentially corresponds to the intrinsically most flexible polymers such as PDMS or PI with $7$ to $50\%$ 3,4 content.